tolteste/tasknet-convector/README.md

 ```

 Server is now running and an interactive API can be accessed on http://localhost:3001/.
 By default an identity of an admin from org1 is used.
 To use a different identity application has to be supplied with a defferent certificate in `.env` file located in `taskManager-app` folder.

+##View transactions and blocks
+To see validated transaction and individual blocks of the blockchain, user can utilise byzantine-browser available from [GitHub](https://github.com/worldsibu/byzantine-browser)